BTCDecoded/blvm-docs/src/getting-started/installation.md

 # Installation

-This guide covers installing BLLVM from pre-built binaries available on GitHub releases.
+This guide covers installing BLVM from pre-built binaries available on GitHub releases.

 ## Prerequisites